mahee-miah/myLearningTools/README.md

 Anyway, I am working on Github right now just typing everything I am feeling like a diary.
 I am just working on github, editing what I have typed so far and all that stuff.
 Today, I hope I can do OpenStax and find a way to balance math my other usual school subjects and github.
 Hopefully I can.
+I did work on OpenStax today.
+Yay!
+Now I am going to take a cold shower after typing this and puting it on my github page.
+Then I am done for the day of math.